ronituohino/battle-sheep/docs/design.md

 ready-built boards to choose from, and possibly a sandbox where the user can build their own board to play on.

-My implementation will support 1-4 AI playing on the same board.
-However, depending on the performance of the algorithm this might be reduced to just 1-2 AI.
+My implementation will support the player playing against 1 AI playing on the game board.

 ### Development